 10 is valued at 0

-If you are playing it offline and one-on-one with the dealer, the latter would shuffle all the cards in front of you, lay them face down in a single line, and ask you to pick three cards (pana or panna) without flipping them.
-If you are playing it online, the cards will be drawn by the dealer.
+If you are playing satta matka offline and one-on-one with the dealer, the latter would shuffle all the cards in front of you, lay them face down in a single line, and ask you to pick three cards without flipping them.
+If you are playing the game online, the cards will be drawn by the dealer.

 A pana in satta matka is always arranged in the ascending order.
 For instance, 123 is a valid pana, but 231 or 213 are not.
 Exception to the rule is when there is a 0, which is always pushed to the third position.

 When it comes to placing a bet, every player gets to bet once prior to the opening time (also known as opening pana/panna/patti) and again prior to the closing time (also known as closing pana/panna/patti).
-The window between each is usually one hour, but it can vary depending on the game you choose.
+The opening time is the first draw and the closing time the second.
+The window between the two is usually one hour, but it can vary depending on the game you choose.

 Please note that players must place their bets before the bidding time begins.
 For instance, if a certain matka game opens at 1 PM, you must place all your bets by 12:30 PM.
 If it closes at 2 PM, you must place your bets by 1:30 PM.